What42Pizza/What42s-Shader-Base/documentation.md

 ## Custom Tooling:

-Because of the extensive and tedious usage of `#define`s, this repo contains a rust program (known as rust-utils) that automates many tasks.
+Because of the extensive and tedious usage of `#define`s, this repo contains a rust program (named rust-utils) that automates many tasks.
 Using it isn't necessary for developing this shader, but you'll probably still want to use it.
 There's a (very simple) readme in the /rust-utils folder which can get you stated.

 Here's a list of the commands and why they exist:

 - **'export':** This takes the shader code, license, changelog, and shader readme and packages it into (broken?) zip files.
 It also automatically creates the OptiFine version, where it splices 'style_vanilla.glsl' with 'define_settings.glsl' (plus other fixes) to remove the styles feature, which causes the massive log file and horrendous loading time on OptiFine.
 - **'build uniform imports':** This generates all the files in the /shaders/import folder, using the data in 'all_uniforms.txt'.
 See 'Uniforms System' below for more details on this
 - **build world files':** This generates all the files in the /shaders/world_ folders, using data that is hard-coded into src/main.rs.
 Even if you don't know Rust, you should still be able to edit the values if needed
+- **count_sloc:** Counts the significant lines of code.
+May not be accurate, idk.
+It only counts .glsl files, since the .vsh and .fsh files don't contain anything meaningful.

 As always, you can edit your repo's rust-utils to add more commands and/or tweak existing commands.
 If you find something you consider a bug, you can contact me and I'll try to fix it